Iyaric: Pronominal system

-Iyaric's lexical departure from the pronominal system of Jamaican Creole is one of the dialect's defining features.
-Linguistics researcher Benjamin Slade comments that Jamaican Creole and Standard English pronoun forms are all acceptable in Rasta Talk, but speakers almost always use the I-form of first-person pronouns, while I-form usage for second-person pronouns is less frequent.
+Iyaric's lexical departure from the pronominal system of Jamaican Patois is one of the dialect's defining features.
+Linguistics researcher Benjamin Slade comments that Jamaican Patois and Standard English pronoun forms are all acceptable in Iyaric, but speakers almost always use the I-form of first-person pronouns, while I-form usage for second-person pronouns is less frequent.
 He details his findings in the table below:

 Vocabulary

 Some Rastas avoid using certain words in the English language because they contain phonetic sounds that invoke negative connotations.
 Iyaric vocabulary developed in response to this, resulting in a dialect that challenged the negative colonial framework Rastas perceive in Jamaica's vernacular English.

 Morphology

 The base word forms for Iyaric are imported from Jamaican Creole, and the constituent phonemes for those words are analyzed for positive or negative connotation against an English lexifier.
 Words whose phonetic connotations conflict with the word's overall semantics are called the "Babylon" (colonial English) form of the word, and Iyaric uses a system called "Iformation" ("I" + transformation) to substitute those incongruously connoted phonetic matches with new phonemes that match the connotation of the overall word.
 This process of phono-semantic matching results in a lexicon containing only Zionic word forms, which exclude negative phonemes from positive words and positive phonemes from negatively connoted words.

 The purpose for favoring Zionic word forms over Babylonic word forms is to influence the speaker's cognition through the structure of the dialect, with the intent to challenge colonial biases that may be inherent in the structures of English.

 For example, the word "hello" is not used because they see it as containing phonetic matches for the negatively connoted English words "hell" and "low".
 Instead, expressions such as 'wa gwaan', 'yes I' and 'cool nuh lyah' (or 'cool alyuh'. 'alyuh'-all of you) are used because they uplift people.
 If at a Rastafari church, they would use their formal church greetings.
 For instance, the Rastafari branch known as the Twelve Tribes of Israel would say, "Greetings in that Most Precious and Divine Name of Our Lord and Saviour Jesus Christ, who has revealed Himself through the wonderful personality of H.I.M.
 Emperor Haile Selassie the 1st of Ethiopia".